Solving Equations With Variables On Both Sides With Fractions

 • Equations with Nested Fractions: If you encounter equations with fractions within fractions, simplify the nested fractions first before proceeding with the general steps.

 • Equations with Variables in the Denominator: These equations require extra care.
-You need to ensure that the denominator is never zero.
+You need to see to it that the denominator is never zero.
 Solve the equation as usual, but then check if your solution makes any of the denominators zero.
 If it does, then that solution is not valid.
 These solutions are called extraneous solutions.

 • Word Problems: Translate word problems into algebraic equations.
 Identify the unknown variable, set up the equation based on the given information, and then solve for the variable.